rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mimosa.md

 - Optionally, garnish the drink with a slice of orange.
 - Serve immediately and enjoy!

-## Alcohol-free alternative to a Mimosa
+## Alcohol-free alternative to the Mimosa

 One possible alcohol-free alternative to the drink Mimosa is the Virgin Mary.
 This is a refreshing and delicious juice-based beverage that is reminiscent of a Bloody Mary, but without the alcohol.
 The Virgin Mary typically contains tomato juice, Worcestershire sauce, hot sauce, lemon juice, and celery salt, and is garnished with a celery stick, a wedge of lemon, and a sprig of fresh cilantro or parsley.
 This drink is perfect for those who want to enjoy a refreshing and flavorful cocktail without the effects of alcohol.